copperdogma/dnd-5e-2024-char-creation-worksheet/README.md

 # D&D 5e (2024) Character Creation Worksheet

+## ABANDONED!
+It just felt like more work for the player than it was worth.
+So much back and forth and writing and trying to find where you should record it, all just to record it on the character sheet at the end.
+Sure, the 2024 PHB character creation section makes it a little difficult to figure out all of the stuff you get and how to combine it, but it's not that difficult.

 A printable character creation worksheet that follows the exact order and steps from the 2024 D&D 5e Player's Handbook.
 This project aims to make character creation more organized and traceable by providing a structured worksheet that:

 - Follows the PHB's exact order for character creation